-The best part: they can also adapt to changing levels of light.
+The best part is that they can also adapt to changing levels of light.
 This is one of the many reasons why the Hoya turns out to be an excellent winter plant.
 For this plant to grow, you will need a shady and dry growing environment.

-Since it doesn’t thrive well in excessively watered down soil, we would recommend you to avoid overwatering the soil.
+Since it doesn’t thrive well in excessively watered-down soil, we recommend you avoid overwatering it.
 Ideally, you can water the plant once in two to three days.
 It doesn’t require much maintenance and thrives comfortably without complaints.

 11. Moss Terrarium